kaispishock/distance/README.md

-# Distance
+# math
+a collection of small c programs that do math.
+## contents:
+### distance.c
-a simple cli tool for calculateing the distance between two points.
-Written in C.
+a simple cli tool for calculateing the distance between two points. written in C.